-It’s this time of year, the cold days of late fall and early winter that I crave sweet spices: cinnamon, ginger, cloves.
+It's this time of year, the cold days of late fall and early winter that I crave sweet spices: cinnamon, ginger, cloves.
 I flavor my cookies with them.
 I season my wine with them, and even my vinaigrettes for salad.
-And one of my favorite ways to use these sweet spices so beloved in wintertime is by flavoring my home-brewed kombucha tea with them.
-Cinnamon, ginger and cloves complement the sour and faintly sweet flavor of kombucha tea, resulting in an exquisite version of the probiotic beverage that is rich with flavor, and utterly delightful.
+And one of my favorite ways to use these sweet spices so beloved in the wintertime is by flavoring my home-brewed kombucha tea with them.
+Cinnamon, ginger, and cloves complement the sour and faintly sweet flavor of kombucha tea, resulting in an exquisite version of the probiotic beverage that is rich with flavor, and utterly delightful.
 I pour the spiced kombucha tea over ice.

 What Is Kombucha?

-Kombucha is a traditionally fermented tea that, like all fermented foods, is extraordinarily rich in beneficial bacteria – those same bacteria that help to support gut health and immune system function.
-And, like most fermented foods, kombucha is blessedly simple to make – requiring little more effort or knowledge than you’d need in making a simple sweet tea.
+Kombucha is a traditionally fermented tea that, like all fermented vegetables and drinks, is extraordinarily rich in beneficial bacteria - those same bacteria that help to support gut health and immune system function.
+And, like most fermented foods, kombucha is blessedly simple to make - requiring little more effort or knowledge than you'd need in making a simple sweet tea.
 Kombucha is brewed and fermented by the way of a SCOBY, or a symbiotic colony of bacteria and yeasts, this is also referred to as a mother (you can see an image of a kombucha mother pictured above).
-You can learn more about kombucha’s history and how it supports health and wellness here.
+You can learn more about kombucha's history and how it supports health and wellness here.

 How to Brew Kombucha

 While once relatively unknown, kombucha tea is now widely available in health food stores and in many supermarkets where it is priced at about $3 to $5 for a bottle.
-Fortunately, making kombucha is easy – involving little more than heating water, steeping tea and sweetening it before pouring it into a vessel with a kombucha mother to ferment.
+Fortunately, making kombucha is easy - involving little more than heating water, steeping tea, and sweetening it before pouring it into a vessel with a kombucha mother to ferment.
 The kombucha mother performs the bulk of the work as beneficial bacteria and yeasts consume the sugar in the sweet tea, and transform it into a wonderfully tart, probiotic-rich kombucha tea.
 You can get an easy guide to brewing kombucha here.

 Benefits of Continuous Brew Kombucha